stefanofasciani/DGMD/Readme.md

 in Proceedings of Sound and Music Computing Conference 2024, Porto, Portugal.

-S. Fasciani "A Universal Tool for Generating Datasets from Sound Synthesizers" in Proceedings of Sound and Music Computing Conference 2025, Graz, Austria.
+S. Fasciani "A Universal Tool for Generating Datasets from Sound Synthesizers" in Submitted to Sound and Music Computing Conference 2025, Graz, Austria.

 Audio Effects Version
 ![DGMD_effects](https://stefanofasciani.com/wp-content/uploads/2024/01/DGMD_effects.png)